 By participating in this year’s tournament you were part of the FIRST EVER SUSTAINABLE DODGEBALL TOURNAMENT EVER.
+And in 2013 we became SILVER certified!

-We’re worked with the Council for Responsible Sport to earn our sustainability certification proving that we organized the event as socially and environmentally responsiblely as we possibly could.
+We worked with the Council for Responsible Sport to earn our sustainability certification proving that we organized the event as socially and environmentally responsibly as we possibly could.
 To get our certification, we had to show that we took steps to reduce our carbon footprint, decrease the amount of waste produced from the event, recycle wherever possible, eat local and organic food, use renewable energy when possible and educate our teams about how we’re going green.
 Cool, huh?

 And no, players didn’t have to play in Birkenstocks, don’t worry.